Medication Services

 • Attach a copy of your private prescription.

-• If approved, your NHS prescription will be ready at your nominated pharmacy in two working days.
+• If approved, your NHS prescription will be ready at your nominated pharmacy in 3 working days.

 No internet access?